JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ![](cell-resource.svg){: .center w="500" }

+Note that [Multiple Access methods](https://en.wikipedia.org/wiki/Channel_access_method) (MA) are distinct from MAC protocols: MA focusing on how the physical medium is shared and MAC referring to the protocol rules managing that sharing.
+However, because they are so deeply intertwined, they are frequently used interchangeably.

 Another clever multiple access modulation scheme is called [Code-division multiple access](https://en.wikipedia.org/wiki/Code-division_multiple_access) (CDMA), which spreads data over a long period of time and modulates it with a "spreading code".
 When multiple devices transmit over the same frequency at the same time with CDMA, a cell tower can use the known spreading codes to mathematically disentangle the different data streams.

 All these schemes are known as orthogonal Multiple Access schemes (CDMA is nearly orthogonal), and they allow for a combinatorial explosion of packets to be sent.
 For the future 6G cellular networks, people are [looking into](https://www.researchgate.net/publication/323141497_Toward_the_Standardization_of_Non-Orthogonal_Multiple_Access_for_Next_Generation_Wireless_Networks) the even more flexible [non-orthogonal Multiple Access](https://ieeexplore.ieee.org/document/7381343) schemes.
 If you find this interesting, there are many areas of research in this area you can [dive deeper into](https://arxiv.org/pdf/2403.00189v2).